JAL-Virtual/jal-doc/docs/aircraft-operations/pirep/README.md

 <details>
 <summary><strong>Can I change my aircraft after booking?</strong></summary>
 No. You must fly the same aircraft type that you booked.
-See the [Substitutions](/docs/substitutions) page for possible exceptions.
+See the "Substitutions" page for possible exceptions.
 </details>

 <details>